nprapps/copytext/docs/index.rst

     # You can also iterate over rows
     for row in sheet:
-        # Print all the values
+        # Print the value
         print row

-        # Print the key/value pairs
+        # Print the key/value pair
         print row['key'], row['value']

     # This sheet has "term" and "definition" columns, but no "key"